-To take into account backdating and delays between applications being authorised and payments being made, the data cut on 31 October 2024 has been used to produce statistics on applications received and decisions made up to 11.59 pm on 30 September 2024.
-Later data cuts may include additional retrospective changes to application details, including corrections to details in the case management system, and changes that have resulted from redeterminations and appeals.
+To take into account backdating and delays between applications being authorised and payments being made, a data cut was taken on the first of the month one full month after the final date used in this publication, for example for data up to 11.59 pm 31 December 2024, a data cut on 1 February 2025 was used.
+Later data cuts may include additional retrospective changes to application details, including corrections to details in the case management system, and changes that have resulted from re-determinations and appeals.

-When a re-determination or appeal is requested, the data in this publication will show the decision date, outcome, payment date and payment value after a re determination or appeal has been decided.
-Where a re-determination or appeal has been requested but not decided, decision date, outcome, payment date and payment value will be updated to reflect information about the re determination or appeal, rather than the original application.
+When a re-determination or appeal is requested, the data in this publication will show the decision date, outcome, payment date and payment value after a re-determination or appeal has been decided.
+Where a re-determination or appeal has been requested but not decided, decision date, outcome, payment date and payment value will be updated to reflect information about the re-determination or appeal, rather than the original application.

 Until March 2022, re-determinations and appeals were reported based on management information manually collected by the Client Experience team at Social Security Scotland.
 From April 2022 onwards, the figures reported in Table 10 for re-determinations are based on data extracted from the case management system.

 Similarly, while information on appeals are still manually collected, from October 2023 onwards the figures reported in Table 11 for appeals are based on data extracted from the case management system.
 This is part of an ongoing piece of work to improve the reporting of re-determinations and appeals across all benefits.
-As such the data source and resulting outputs are currently being reviewed and figures from April 2022 onwards may be subject to change.